elliotblackburn/mdpdf/README.md

 ### Optional
 * `--style` A single css stylesheet you wish to apply to the PDF
 * `--header` A handlebars (.hbs) file to inject into the header of the PDF
-* `--hHeight` The height of the header section in mm, this might take some fiddling to get just right.
+* `--hHeight` The height of the header section in mm, this might take some fiddling to get just right
-* `--debug` Mdpdf converts the markdown into html before making a pdf, this saves out the html as well as the pdf.
+* `--debug` Mdpdf converts the markdown into html before making a pdf, this saves out the html as well as the pdf
 * `--help` Display the help menu

 ## Emoji Support